More about: Best Things To Do In Rome

 While in ancient times they were a meeting place for different artists, they are now a meeting place for tourists visiting Rome and stopping to contemplate the beauty of this location.
 It takes its name from the seat of the Spanish embassy and is one of the most lively places you will see walking through the center of Rome.

-My personal advice is not to look at the square only from below.
-Go up the steps (for some time now, groups have not been allowed to sit on them, as the crowds of tourists were blocking the way for pedestrians) and take in the views of Rome from above.
-And if you are thinking of exploring the city in depth and getting to know all its magical squares, take note in this article on Top 10 squares in Rome.
+My personal advice is to book the tour of fountains and squares of Rome to know all the details.
+And if you do the tour on your own, don't just look at the square from below.
+Climb the steps and take in the views of Rome from above.
+And if you're thinking of exploring the city in depth and getting to know all its magical squares, take note in this article on Top 10 squares in Rome.

 8. Stroll and cross Piazza Navona

 This peculiar oval-shaped square is undoubtedly the favorite of many Romans and tourists.
-The four fountains you can see in the baroque Piazza Navona represent the main rivers of Rome.
+If you want to know it in detail, you can book the tour of fountains and squares of Rome.
+The four fountains that you can see in the baroque Piazza Navona represent the main rivers of Rome.
 At the center of them all is the gigantic Fountain of the Four Rivers designed by Bernini, a true marvel of architecture.

 During the day, the square is full of small groups that tour the center of Rome and make an obligatory stop to talk about the history of these fountains.
 During the evening, especially in summer, street performers animate this square that becomes one of the centers of social life in the city center.
 If the weather is good, buy a pizza to take away and enjoy it on one of the benches contemplating the fountains is simply a great plan.

 Do not miss the details of each of its fountains and sculptures, as well as the imposing facade of the church that is in the square.
 I am personally a lover of each and every one of the fountains in Rome: in every square, alley or corner there is a work of art in the form of a fountain.
-That's why I recommend you to read this article about the best fountains in Rome, where you will find the most beautiful ones and where they are located.
+Therefore, I recommend you to read this article about the best fountains in Rome, where you will find the most beautiful ones and where they are.
+Once you have seen all the details, you can book tickets for the undergrounds of Piazza Navona.

 9. Discover the Capitoline Museums

-Rome's art doesn't end at the Vatican; the Capitoline Museums located in the Campidoglio are another must-see to see must-see and mythical works of art such as the Capitoline She-wolf, the equestrian statue of Marcus Aurelius, Bernini's Medusa, the Colossus of Constantine or the Wounded Galata.
+The art of Rome does not end at the Vatican.
+I recommend you to book tickets for the Capitoline Museums that located in the Capitoline Hill are another must-see to see essential and mythical works of art such as the Capitoline She-wolf, the equestrian statue of Marcus Aurelius, Bernini's Medusa, the Colossus of Constantine or the Wounded Galata.
+Here is a post for you to know the essential of the Capitoline Museums.

 10. Enter the Pantheon to admire its dome

-The Pantheon of Agrippa, located in the historic center of Rome, is one of the best monuments in all of Rome.
-It is very worthwhile to go to what is now a church and in the past was a Roman temple erected during the rule of Aurelius and also to see it illuminated at dusk.
+The Pantheon of Agrippa, located in the historic center of Rome is one of the best monuments in all of Rome.
+It is very worthwhile to book a guided tour of the Pantheon, enter what is now a church and in the past was a Roman temple erected during the rule of Aurelius and also see it illuminated at dusk.
 In this article I leave you everything you need to know about the Pantheon in Rome.

 11. Walk through the gardens of Villa Borghese and visit its Gallery